 DEQ Public Notices - 3,037

-DEQ also sent on same dates, notices to the above GovDelivery subscribers to describe how to sign up for committee meeting notices
+Sending, on the same dates, notices to the above GovDelivery subscribers describing how to sign up for committee meeting notices.

 Committee discussions

 In addition to the recommendations described in the Statement of Fiscal and Economic Impact section, the committee provided input and discussion on the proposed draft rules.
 Agendas, meeting summaries and presentation slides are available on the committee’s webpage at: Hazardous Waste Fees 2019 Rulemaking.